-This Study Committee includes members from each of the eight Massachusetts towns in the study area: Ayer, MA, Bolton, MA, Brookline, NH, Dunstable, MA, Groton, MA, Harvard, MA, Hollis, NH, Lancaster, MA, Pepperell, MA, Shirley, MA and Townsend, MA.
+This Study Committee includes members from each of the nine Massachusetts and two New Hampshire towns in the study area: Ayer, MA, Bolton, MA, Brookline, NH, Dunstable, MA, Groton, MA, Harvard, MA, Hollis, NH, Lancaster, MA, Pepperell, MA, Shirley, MA and Townsend, MA.
 The official appointees were appointed by the town Selectboards.
-There are also partner organizations on the Committee including: the MA Division of Fish and Game, MA Division of Ecological Restoration, the National Park Service, U.S. Geological Survey, US Fish and Wildlife Service, and the Nashua River Watershed Association.
+There are also partner organizations on the Committee including: the MA Division of Fish and Game, MA Division of Ecological Restoration, the National Park Service, U.S. Geological Survey, US Fish and Wildlife Service, the Devens Enterprise Commission, and the Nashua River Watershed Association.
 Others are participating informally.
 The mission of the committee is to gather information about resources along the rivers, protections which currently exist for these resources, and information about whether the local community understands and supports designation.

 What Parts of the Rivers are Being Considered for Wild and Scenic Designation?

-The Nashua, Squannacook and Nissitissit Rivers are being studied in the eight towns listed above.
+The Nashua, Squannacook and Nissitissit Rivers are being studied in the eleven towns listed above.
 During the time of the study the tributaries are studied as well.

 How Would the River be Designated Wild and Scenic?

 In order to be designated, the Study Committee must show that there are outstandingly remarkable values which are of regional, national, or state-wide significance.
 The Study Committee is currently determining if the Nashua, Squannacook and Nissitissit Rivers have these values.
 The Study Committee must also show community support for designation.
 This will be accomplished through meetings and discussion with community members, and ultimately by a vote at town meeting in each of the eight towns.
 If both of these are demonstrated, then legislation is brought to Congress, and if passed signed into law by the President.

 Does Designation Mean My Land Will Be Under Federal Control?